John Mearsheimer: Early life and education

-Mearsheimer was born on December 14, 1947 in Brooklyn, New York City as one of five children to Thomas Joseph Mearsheimer (1918–2007) and Ruth Margaret Baumann (1922–2011), in a family of German and Irish descent.
+Mearsheimer was born on December 14, 1947, in Brooklyn, New York City as one of five children to Thomas Joseph Mearsheimer (1918–2007) and Ruth Margaret Baumann Mearsheimer (1922–2011), in a family of German and Irish descent.
 His father was a civil engineer and a colonel in the United States Air Force Reserve.
-As a United States Military Academy graduate, his father served in the United States Army Air Corps during WWII, and with the Air Force Reserve during the Korean and Vietnam Wars.
+As a United States Military Academy (USMA) graduate, his father served in the United States Army Air Corps during WWII, and with the Air Force Reserve during the Korean and Vietnam Wars.
 As a civil engineer, he worked for various railroads and was the chief engineer of the Grand Central.

-When he was eight, Mearsheimer moved with his family to Croton-on-Hudson, New York, a suburb in Westchester County.
-When he was 17, he enlisted in the US Army.
-After one year as an enlisted man, he obtained an appointment to the United States Military Academy at West Point, which he attended from 1966 to 1970 earning a B.S.
-Commissioned at graduation, Mearsheimer then served five years from 1970 to 1975 in the United States Air Force, rising from a second in command lieutenant to the rank of a captain before resigning.
+When he was eight, Mearsheimer moved with his family to the village of Croton-on-Hudson, New York, a suburb in Westchester County, New York.
+When he was 17, he enlisted in the United States Army.
+After one year as an enlisted man, he obtained an appointment to USMA at West Point, New York, which he attended from 1966 to 1970.
+Receiving a Bachelor of Science degree from the USMA in 1970, Mearsheimer served five years from 1970 to 1975 in the United States Air Force, rising from a second lieutenant to the rank of a captain before resigning.
 He married Mary T. Cobb in 1970 with whom he has three children, a daughter and two sons.

-In 1974, while in the Air Force, Mearsheimer earned a master's degree in international relations from the University of Southern California.
-Not satisfied with his career at the U.S. military, he resigned from the Air Force and pursued further graduate studies at Cornell University, earning a master's and a doctorate in government in 1978 and 1981 respectively, concentrating his studies in international relations with a peace studies fellowship from Cornell from 1978 to 1979.
+In 1974, while in the Air Force, Mearsheimer earned a Master of Arts in international relations from the University of Southern California.
+Not satisfied with his career at the United States military, he resigned from the Air Force and pursued further graduate studies at Cornell University in Ithaca, New York, earning a Master of Arts and a Ph.D. in government in 1978 and 1981, respectively.
+He concentrated his studies in international relations with a peace studies fellowship from Cornell from 1978 to 1979.
 In the summer of 1978, he interned at the Arms Control and Disarmament Agency.
-From 1979 to 1980, he was a research fellow at the Brookings Institution in Washington, DC, having received a Hubert H. Humphrey doctoral fellowship.
+From 1979 to 1980, he was a research fellow at the Brookings Institution in Washington, D.C., having received a Hubert H. Humphrey doctoral fellowship.
 From 1980 to 1982, Mearsheimer was a postdoctoral fellow (research associate) at Harvard University's Center for International Affairs.